Xheraa/TrySomethingNewWidget/README.md

 - Step 2:
-Hit the share icon, and select scriptable from in there, this will allow you to add the script to your scriptable app
+Hit the share icon, and select scriptable from in there, this will allow you to add the script to your scriptable app (This step can sometimes cause issues if your default browser is not set to safari, so make sure you do it through there!)

 - Step 3:
 Add a new scriptable widget to your home screen